bluelibs/bluelibs/packages/http-bundle/DOCUMENTATION.md

 });
 ```

+## Purpose

+The idea is to bring `express`'simplicity into your application and link it with your container.
+It also gives you ability to chain handlers so you can perform different re-usable sets of logic and is `async` built from ground-up.

 HTTPBundle starts the `listen()` in the `KernelAfterInit` hook.
 So the application starts listening before `kernel.init()` promise resolves.
 If there's an error with starting the server like the port is already in use, the `kernel.init()` will fail.

 ## Usage